Funding Options

 How Does an SBA Loan Work?

-How To Use SBA Loans
+How to Use SBA Business Loans

-Purchase Inventory and Supplies
+Acquire Inventory and Supplies

-Manage Cash Flow and Cover Operating Expenses
+Maintain Cash Flow & Cover Operating Expenses

 Types of SBA Loans